Updated February 21, 2022

 Sacred Heart Catholic Church

-Rev. Harry Harper the Retired fine former Priest of All Saints
+95-year-old Rev. Harry Harper, the Retired fine former Priest of All Saints, has well served All Saints as its Rector

 Father Sam Plummer